reabel/reabs-KB/API/REST/readme.md

 ## [Request Headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers)

 ## Request Anatomy

 ## Response Anatomy

 ## REST vs SOAP

 Simple Object Access Protocal or SOAP is a "highly strict and secure way to build APIs".
 It's considered a standard.
 REST is an architectural style of building API that uses standards / protocols, but is not one itself.
 Rest is considered more flexible than SOAP.

 ## Six Guiding Principles

 1. Uniform Interface
-2. Clietn-server
+2. Client-server
 3. Stateless
 4. Cacheable
 5. Layered System